Tom Fleming (actor): Presenting career

 He was a commentator for the BBC telecast of the Edinburgh Military Tattoo from 1966 until 2008.
 He was the BBC commentator for the Eurovision Song Contest 1972 in Edinburgh.
-He was a commentator on BBC television coverage of state events, and provided commentary outside Westminster Abbey for the Coronation of Elizabeth II in 1953.
-He commentated on the annual National Service of Remembrance at the Cenotaph between 1966 and 1988, as well as royal weddings and funerals, for example the ceremonial funerals of Princess Diana and the Queen Elizabeth The Queen Mother.
+He was a commentator on BBC television coverage of state events, and provided commentary outside Westminster Abbey for the Coronation of Elizabeth II in 1953 and also for the annual National Service of Remembrance at the Cenotaph between 1966 and 1988.
+For BBC Radio he provided commentary for The Cenotaph Service in 1991, 1992 and 1993 and the outside broadcast of the Commemoration of the 50th anniversary of The Battle of Britain as well as royal weddings and funerals, for example the ceremonial funerals of Princess Diana and Queen Elizabeth The Queen Mother.
+He also read the script of the famous soliloquy of Richard Dimbleby at the Lying-in-State of King George VI at a Service in Westminster Abbey to mark the placement of a plaque in memory of Richard Dimbleby in Poets’ Corner in 1990.
+This was at the special request of David and Jonathan Dimbleby.
+The service was broadcast live on BBC Radio Four.
+(Prod.
+David France).